Rapid App Development With React Native & Xamarin

 This is due to the way that Xamarin compiles into a native iOS app, which doesn’t always choose the most optimised code for performance.
 The result, much to our disappointment, meant that a simple list of images and text jumped slightly as we scrolled through.

-People naturally gravitate towards happy and delightful experiences.
-If an interaction is even slightly clunky or simply not inline with the users mental model it has the potential to stifle adoption, engagement and even damage your brand.
+People naturally gravitate towards smooth, uninterrupted experiences.
+If an interaction is even slightly clunky or simply not inline with user expectations, there’s potential to stifle adoption, engagement and even damage your brand.

 React Native Needs Serious Performance Tuning